mulesoft-developers/getting-started-apache-kafka-connector/README.md

 </h4>

 <h3 align="center">
-	This is the tutorial short description<br><br>
+	Learn how to produce and consume events from an Apache Kafka cluster.<br><br>
 </h3>

 ## Tutorial and Video

-For a step by step tutorial navigate to the MuleSoft developer website [here](https://www.youtube.com/watch?v=5Xd5B_twt9w)
+For a step by step tutorial navigate to the MuleSoft developer website [here](https://developer.mulesoft.com/tutorials-and-howtos/apache-kafka-connector/getting-started-apache-kafka/)

 For a video of the tutorial go [here](https://www.youtube.com/watch?v=5Xd5B_twt9w).